wrightmat/dnd-eberron/adventures/C04 The Nature of Magic/1-01  Strixhaven Year 1, Term 1.md

 ### DM Notes and Random Tables

 - At the end of Orientation Week, the players should level up to 2nd level.
-At the end of this adventure (midterm of their first year), the players should level up to 3rd level.
-- Replace the Mimic with something else more interesting?
+- At the end of this adventure (midterm of their first year), the players should level up to 3rd level.

 ### References